-This Information Memorandum does not constitute a prospectus within the meaning of Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Directive 2003/71/EC (the "Prospectus Regulation").
-Accordingly, the Information Memorandum does not purport to meet the format and the disclosure requirements of the Prospectus Regulation and Commission delegated Regulation (EU) 2019/980 supplementing Regulation (EU) 2017/1129 as regards the format, content, scrutiny and approval of the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Commission Regulation (EC) No 809/2004.
-The Information Memorandum has not been, and will not be, submitted for approval to the Belgian Financial Services and Markets Authority nor any other competent authority within the meaning of the Prospectus defined below) in relation to Notes which will be listed and admitted to trading on the Euro MTF (as defined below) constitute a base prospectus and final terms for the purposes of Part IV of the Luxembourg law on prospectuses for securities date 16 July 2019.
+This Information Memorandum does not constitute a prospectus within the meaning of Regulation (EU) 2017/1129 of the European Parliament and of the Council of 14 June 2017 on the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Directive 2003/71/EC, as amended (the "Prospectus Regulation").
+Accordingly, the Information Memorandum does not purport to meet the format and the disclosure requirements of the Prospectus Regulation and Commission delegated Regulation (EU) 2019/980 supplementing Regulation (EU) 2017/1129 as regards the format, content, scrutiny and approval of the prospectus to be published when securities are offered to the public or admitted to trading on a regulated market, and repealing Commission Regulation (EC) No 809/2004, as amended.
+The Information Memorandum has not been, and will not be, submitted for approval to the Belgian Financial Services and Markets Authority nor any other competent authority within the meaning of the Prospectus Regulation.
+This Information Memorandum and the Pricing Supplement (as defined below) in relation to Notes which will be listed and admitted to trading on the Euro MTF (as defined below) constitute a base prospectus and final terms for the purposes of Part IV of the Luxembourg law on prospectuses for securities dated 16 July 2019.
 Application has been made to the Luxembourg Stock Exchange for the Notes issued under the Programme to be listed and to be admitted to trading on the Euro MTF market operated by the Luxembourg Stock Exchange (the "Euro MTF").
-The Euro MTF is a multilateral trading facility for the purposes of Directive 2014/65/EU of the European Parliament and of the Council on markets in financial instruments, as amended ("MiFID II").
+The Euro MTF is a multilateral trading facility for the purposes of Directive 2014/65/EU of the European Parliament and of the Council on markets in financial instruments, as amended ("MIFID II").
 References in this Information Memorandum to Notes being "listed" (and all related references) shall mean that such Notes have been listed and admitted to trading on the Euro MTF.
 However, unlisted Notes may be issued pursuant to the Programme.
-The relevant Pricing Supplement in respect of the issue of any Notes will specify whether or not such Notes will be listed and admitted to trading on the Euro MTF.
+The relevant Pricing Supplement in respect of the issue of any Notes will specify whether or not such Notes will be listed and admitted to trading on the Euro MTF (or any other trading venue).
 The Notes will be issued in dematerialised form under the Belgian Companies and Associations Code (Wetboek van Vennootschappen en Verenigingen/Code des Sociétés et des Associations), as amended (the "Belgian Companies and Associations Code") and cannot be physically delivered.
 The Notes will be represented exclusively by book entries in the securities settlement system operated by the National Bank of Belgium (the "NBB") or any successor thereto (the "NBB-SSS").
-Access to the NBB-SSS is available through those of its NBB-SSS participants whose membership extends to securities use that he Notes.
-NBB-SSS participants (each a "Participant") include certain banks, stockbrokers (beursvennootschappen/sociétés de bourse), Euroclear Bank SA/NV ("Euroclear"), Clearstream Banking AG ("Clearstream"), SIX SIS AG ("SIX SIS"), Monte Titoli S.p.A. ("Euronext Securities Milan"), Euroclear France SA ("Euroclear France"), Interbolsa S.A. ("Euronext Securities Porto") and LuxCSD S.A. ("LuxCSD").
+Access to the NBB-SSS is available through those of its NBB-SSS participants whose membership extends to securities such as the Notes.
+NBB-SSS participants (each a "Participant") include certain banks, stockbrokers (beursvennootschappen/sociétés de bourse), Euroclear Bank SA/NV ("Euroclear"), Euroclear France S.A. ("Euroclear France"), Clearstream Banking AG, Frankfurt ("Clearstream"), SIX SIS AG ("SIX SIS"), Euronext Securities Milan (former Monte Titoli S.p.A.) ("Euronext Securities Milan"), Euronext Securities Porto (former Interbolsa S.A.) ("Euronext Securities Porto"), Iberclear ("Iberclear") and LuxCSD S.A. ("LuxCSD").
 Accordingly, the Notes will be eligible to clear through, and will therefore be accepted by, each Participant and investors may hold their Notes within securities accounts in each Participant.
-The Notes will be eligible form and settled through the NBB-SSS may be eligible as ECB collateral, provided that the applicable ECB eligibility requirements are met.
+The Notes issued in dematerialised form and settled through the NBB-SSS may be eligible as ECB collateral, provided that the applicable ECB eligibility requirements are met.